borntofrappe/game-development/Games/Mazes/README.md

 ### Simplified Dijkstra

-This is a first attempt at describing the path between a point and any other point in the grid.
-In the spirit of making the experience more interactive, the demo waits for a key press on the enter key, and then proceeds to populate the grid with the distance from the selected cell.
+This is a first attempt at describing the path between a point and any other point in the grid.The demo waits for a key press on the enter key, and then proceeds to populate the grid with the distance from the selected cell.

 The function works as follows: